RLHF-V/RLAIF-V/README.md

 ## Acknowledgement <!-- omit in toc -->

 - [RLHF-V](https://github.com/RLHF-V/RLHF-V): The codebase we built upon.
-- [LLaVA](https://github.com/haotian-liu/LLaVA): Both the instruction model and labeler model of RLAIF-V-7B.
+- [LLaVA](https://github.com/haotian-liu/LLaVA): The instruction model and labeler model of RLAIF-V-7B.
-- [MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V): Both the instruction model and labeler model of RLAIF-V-12B.
+- [MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V): The instruction model and labeler model of RLAIF-V-12B.